What Age Division Should My Kid Play In at Muslim Youths FC?

 What happens once they are in the right division

 The first two weeks are usually about figuring out what the team is.
 Coaches watch, rotate positions, and start building a style.
 By week four most teams have a rhythm.
-By the end of the twelve weeks, kids have played somewhere between twenty and thirty games of real soccer with their new friends.
+By the end of the eleven weeks, kids have played somewhere between twenty and thirty games of real soccer with their new friends.

 Frequently asked questions